sciknoworg/schema-miner/README.md

 Formatting Knowledge Base - Converting PDF Documents to Text Files

 Please input the directory location containing the PDF documents
-Directory Path> data
+Directory Path> data/research-papers

-Please input the directory Location to store the converted text files Directory Path> data
+Please input the directory Location to store the converted text files Directory Path> data/research-papers

-Extracting text from all PDFs from the directory: data
+Extracting text from all PDFs from the directory: data/research-papers

 Extracting text from the PDF: ALD-E_Simulation-Parameters-Observables-List.pdf Text file saved successfully: True